celenityy/nextdns-settings/README.md

 Here's where it gets fun.

 Despite popular opinion, due to the reasons WaLLy3K has listed [here](https://github.com/WaLLy3K/wally3k.github.io?tab=readme-ov-file#why-use-this-over-other-sources), I think it's a good idea to use multiple lists and sources, rather than just limiting yourself to one or two giant lists.
-I myself constantly notice domains being blocked that were caught by only one list and missed by others.
-I'm not saying you should go overboard, but I do think it's a good idea to use a variety of high quality lists.
+I myself constantly notice domains being blocked that were caught by only one or two lists and missed by others. **I'm not saying you should go overboard, but I do think it's a good idea to use a variety of high quality lists for the best coverage possible.**

-I would generally recommend using the following lists:
+I would generally recommend using the following:

 * ⭐️ `AdAway`

 * ⭐️ `AdGuard DNS filter`

 * ⭐️ `Anudeep's Blacklist for ads and trackers`

 * ⭐️ `CAMELEON`

 * ⭐️ `EasyList`

 * ⭐️ `EasyPrivacy`

 * ⭐️ `Fanboy's Annoyance List`

 * ⭐️ `HaGeZi Multi Pro++`

 * ⭐️ `hBlock`

 * ⭐️ `hostsVN`

 * ⭐️ `Lightswitch05 - Ads & Tracking`

 * ⭐️ `NextDNS Ads & Trackers Blocklist` *(Enabled by default)*

 * ⭐️ `NSABlocklist`

 * ⭐️ `OISD`

 * ⭐️ `Perflyst's Smart-TV Blocklist`

 * ⭐️ `Personal Blocklist by WaLLy3K`

 * ⭐️ `Peter Lowe`

 * ⭐️ `someonewhocares.org (Dan Pollock)`

 * ⭐️ `Steven Black`

 * ⭐️ `WindowsSpyBlocker (Spy)`

-It might seem like a lot, but these are high quality lists with strong coverage, and it doesn't really hurt to use multiple like this.
+It might seem like a lot, but these are high quality lists with strong coverage, and it doesn't really hurt to use them like this.

 Additionally, if you're fine with a little breakage, I would highly recommend:

 * `1Hosts **(Pro)**`

 * `HaGeZi - Multi **Ultimate**` instead of `HaGeZi Multi Pro++`

 * `No Facebook` - *Obviously don't use if you use any Facebook services*

 **Native Tracking Protection** ->

-You should generally just enable whatever devices you have in here.

-Regardless though, I would always recommend enabling `Amazon Alexa` and `Windows`, as they seem to block various Amazon & Microsoft trackers found in their other apps/services, even if you don't have an Alexa or use Windows.
+I would recommend enabling the following in addition to any devices you have that are listed:

+* ⭐️ `Windows` *(Blocks Microsoft trackers, not exclusive to Windows)*

+* ⭐️ `Amazon Alexa` *(Blocks Amazon trackers, not exclusive to Alexa)*

 **Block Disguised Third-Party Trackers** -> ✅